 At Lactiga we are repurposing the global supply of unused breastmilk into a novel therapeutic to protect immunocompromised patients from infections including COVID-19.
 And we’ve won awards, secured 3 patents, and even received major press coverage in The Globe and Mail and Toronto Star — but we’ve never created typical startup spreadsheets for LTV, CAC, or MRR.
 So how do you summarize our forms of traction into a compelling investment narrative?
 Let’s get into it.

-But first, I want to share that we’ve been satisfied DocSend customers for over 6 months now.
+But first, I want to share that we’ve been satisfied DocSend customers for over 6 months now (read our case study).
 Originally we thought this would just be a way to minimize repetition in the investor due diligence process.
 But as you’ll see, we’ve now used DocSend for so much more than that.

 While we’re on the topic of investors, I notice that young founders get nervous about using a service that “forces” investors to enter their email before accessing content — a founder might be told to “just send a PDF” and assume they are obligated to comply.
 But the moment you hit Send, your PDF is out in the ether and you won’t have any visibility on it.
 Instead of doing that, trust that serious investors will value your time and shouldn’t have any issue providing their email to review your materials.
 Don’t just take my word for it: the fine folks at Hustle Fund have made a similar point in their many excellent fundraising webinars.